Freedom of speech: Democracy in relation to social interaction

 Freedom of speech is understood to be fundamental in a democracy.
 The norms on limiting freedom of expression mean that public debate may not be completely suppressed even in times of emergency.
 One of the most notable proponents of the link between freedom of speech and democracy is Alexander Meiklejohn.
-He has argued that the concept of democracy is that of self-government by the people.
+He has argued that the concept of democracy is self-government by the people.
 For such a system to work, an informed electorate is necessary.
-In order to be appropriately knowledgeable, there must be no constraints on the free flow of information and ideas.
+To be appropriately knowledgeable, there must be no constraints on the free flow of information and ideas.
 According to Meiklejohn, democracy will not be true to its essential ideal if those in power can manipulate the electorate by withholding information and stifling criticism.
-Meiklejohn acknowledges that the desire to manipulate opinion can stem from the motive of seeking to benefit society.
+Meiklejohn acknowledges that the desire to manipulate opinion can stem from seeking to benefit society.
 However, he argues, choosing manipulation negates, in its means, the democratic ideal.

 Eric Barendt has called this defence of free speech on the grounds of democracy "probably the most attractive and certainly the most fashionable free speech theory in modern Western democracies".
 Thomas I. Emerson expanded on this defence when he argued that freedom of speech helps to provide a balance between stability and change.
 Freedom of speech acts as a "safety valve" to let off steam when people might otherwise be bent on revolution.
 He argues that "The principle of open discussion is a method of achieving a more adaptable and at the same time more stable community, of maintaining the precarious balance between healthy cleavage and necessary consensus".
 Emerson furthermore maintains that "Opposition serves a vital social function in offsetting or ameliorating (the) normal process of bureaucratic decay".

-Research undertaken by the Worldwide Governance Indicators project at the World Bank, indicates that freedom of speech, and the process of accountability that follows it, have a significant impact on the quality of governance of a country.
+Research undertaken by the Worldwide Governance Indicators project at the World Bank indicates that freedom of speech and the process of accountability that follows it have a significant impact on the quality of governance of a country.
 "Voice and Accountability" within a country, defined as "the extent to which a country's citizens are able to participate in selecting their government, as well as freedom of expression, freedom of association, and free media" is one of the six dimensions of governance that the Worldwide Governance Indicators measure for more than 200 countries.
 Against this backdrop it is important that development agencies create grounds for effective support for a free press in developing countries.

-Richard Moon has developed the argument that the value of freedom of speech and freedom of expression lies with social interactions.
-Moon writes that "by communicating an individual forms relationships and associations with others – family, friends, co-workers, church congregation, and countrymen.
+Richard Moon has argued that the value of freedom of speech and expression lies in social interactions.
+Moon writes, "Communicating an individual forms relationships and associations with others – family, friends, co-workers, church congregation, and countrymen.
 By entering into discussion with others an individual participates in the development of knowledge and in the direction of the community".